danbgray/vjscript/README.md

 ## Prerequisites

-- **FontForge**: FontForge is required to run the font generation script.
-Follow the instructions below to install FontForge.
+- **Docker**: Docker is required to run the font generation script.
+Follow the instructions below to install Docker.

-### Installing FontForge
+### Installing Docker

 #### On macOS

-1. Install Homebrew if you don't have it already:
-    ```bash
-    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
-    ```

-2. Install FontForge using Homebrew:
-    ```bash
-    brew install fontforge
-    ```
+1. Install Docker Desktop from the [Docker website](https://www.docker.com/products/docker-desktop).

 #### On Linux

-1. Install FontForge using your package manager.
+1. Install Docker using your package manager.
 For Debian-based distributions (like Ubuntu), use:
     ```bash
-    sudo apt-get install fontforge
+    sudo apt-get install docker.io
     ```

 2. For Red Hat-based distributions (like Fedora), use:
     ```bash
-    sudo dnf install fontforge
+    sudo dnf install docker
     ```

 #### On Windows

-1. Download the FontForge installer from the [FontForge website](https://fontforge.org/en-US/downloads/windows/).
+1. Install Docker Desktop from the [Docker website](https://www.docker.com/products/docker-desktop).

-2. Run the installer and follow the instructions to install FontForge.

-### Installing Python and FontForge-Python Bindings

-1. Ensure you have Python installed.
-You can download it from the [Python website](https://www.python.org/).

-2. Install the FontForge Python bindings:
-    ```bash
-    sudo apt-get install python3-fontforge
-    ```

 ## Project Setup